michaelhyatt/elastic-apm-mule3-agent/README.md

 # elastic-apm-mule3-agent
 ## Intro
 This addon allows application performance monitoring of Mule 3.x components using Elastic APM.
 It provides a non-intrusive way to measure and benchmark individual flows and steps in Mule, adding the application performance monitoring of Mule components to reside in Elasticsearch alongside logs, metrics and other data.
+Mule APM agent supports distributed tracing allowing propagation of trace context using transport protocol meta-data, such as HTTP headers, and can present a unified view of the same trace spanning multiple components, built in Mule and other supported technologies.
+For more information about Elastic APM see [this link](https://www.elastic.co/solutions/apm)

 ## How it works
-The agent is converting the top level flow into APM transaction, all the flow steps and flow references into APM spans linked to the top level transaction, as well as all the flow references that invoke the flow step as child spans.
+The agent is converting the top level flow into APM trace and transactions, all the flow steps and flow references into APM spans linked to the top level transaction, as well as all the flow references that invoke the flow step as child spans.
 The implementation also allows capturing input and output properties in Mule flow, turning them into Transaction tags.
 From that point on, all the features of Elastic APM can be applied, such as standard and custom visualisations in Kibana, machine learning, as well as other features of the Elastic stack.
 The two images below illustrate how a given Mule flow is translated into APM transaction and underlying hierarchical spans.
 Mule flow:
 ![Mule flow](./apm-mule3-agent.png)

 APM transaction view: